Enhancing El Salvador's Municipal Councils' Role in Participatory, Deliberative Democracy – ME&A

 Enhancing El Salvador’s Municipal Councils’ Role in Participatory, Deliberative Democracy

-Large audiences of mayors, municipal council members, and citizens from El Salvador’s 262 municipalities attended events last week to discuss the Monitoring, Evaluation, and Learning (ME&L El Salvador) Initiative‘s evaluation of the role of Plural Municipal Councils (MPCs) in El Salvador between 2015 and 2018.
+Large audiences of mayors, municipal council members, and citizens from El Salvador’s 262 municipalities attended events last week to discuss the Monitoring, Evaluation, and Learning (MELI) Initiative‘s evaluation of the role of Plural Municipal Councils (MPCs) in El Salvador between 2015 and 2018.
 Events took place in San Salvador for the central zone, Santa Ana for the western zone, and San Miguel for the eastern zone.

 The Government of El Salvador and USAID/El Salvador requested the evaluation to determine how effective the MPCs have been in broadening citizen participation in decision making at the municipal levels and in promoting participatory, deliberative democracy.
 The evaluation team—comprised of a Bolivian municipal government expert, a Salvadoran lawyer, and a Salvadoran methodology specialist—analyzed the MPCs’ main advantages, challenges, and limitations as identified by their members, public support organizations, and local civil society representatives following the electoral reforms of 2013.